Delegates signed up: thirty-Three

 Q. What if it all falls apart and fails epically?

 A. At least we’ll be able to laugh about it later!
-No seriously, I have a good feeling about this, but if we get far too tangled for our own good, if it starts to feel like too much work or if *gasp* nobody signs up, then I will refund you all and just say ‘hey, I tried!’
+No seriously, I have a good feeling about this, but if we get far too tangled for our own good, if it starts to feel like too much work, then refunds will of course be issued, and we will all pretend that none of this ever happened…

 For more information about this concept, make sure to keep up with the latest episodes of the Versailles Anniversary Project for any developments, or contact me through the usual channels if you have any pertinent questions.
 Thankssss!